Roll20/roll20-character-sheets/Stars_Without_Number_Revised/ReadMe.md

 * Fix a bug causing new sheets to incorrectly initialise as AI and Transhuman.
 * Fix a missing translation key for "Price".
+* Fix a bug to effort making some fields concatenate instead of add.

 ### 2.5.0